-It is important to take a few extra minutes when changing a sleeve.
+It is important to take your time when changing a sleeve.
 The seam should be straight with the main axis of the machine; the two hems should be uniform, without any pinches; there should be no dips or ripples in the fabric surface.

-To properly install a new sleeve, first position it reasonably uniformly and clamp it tight.
+To properly install a new sleeve, first position it reasonably uniformly on the sleeve fixture and clamp it tight.
 Next, tension the sleeve temporarily with the tensioning springs.
 This will make evident any non-uniformly tensioned areas.
-Loosen the sleeve clamp at one end and tap it so as to pull the fabric tight; then re-tighten the sleeve clamp.
+If necessary, loosen the sleeve clamp at one end and tap it so as to pull the fabric tight; then re-tighten the sleeve clamp.